-The profiles of Messrs.
-Thierry Merven and Fabio Meo are available in the Directors' Profiles above.
+The profile of Mr. Thierry MERVEN is available in the Directors' Profiles above.

 Ashwin FOOGOOA, Group Chief Financial Officer

 Mr. Foogooa is a Fellow of the Institute of Chartered Accountants in England and Wales and an economics graduate from Cambridge University, UK.
 He has previously been in banking in Mauritius, namely as Project Finance Team Leader at The Mauritius Commercial Bank Ltd and as Chief Risk Officer at the SBM Bank (Mauritius) Ltd. His banking experience has involved both relationship management with corporates as well as structured financing for projects and trade.
 Prior to his return to Mauritius, Mr Foogooa held finance roles at the Big 4 Accountancy Firms as well as listed blue chip companies such as General Electric Company and BP plc.
 He is also a State of Mauritius Scholar and a consistent prizewinner at his accountancy exams.